codacy/docs/tools/README.md

 # Tools

-This folder includes the auxiliary tools below to support authoring and maintaining the Codacy documentation.
+This directory includes the auxiliary tools below to support authoring and maintaining the Codacy documentation.

 ## export-meta-descriptions